knative-extensions/eventing-rabbitmq/source/README.md

    statefulset.apps/rabbitmq-controller-manager created
    ```

-2. Check that the `rabbitmq-controller-manager-0` pod is running.
+2. Check that the `rabbitmq-controller-manager` pod is running.
+The name of the pod may be different
+   than shown here.

    ```shell script
    $ kubectl get pods -n knative-sources